 How to Take Better Travel Photos - 10 Tips from a Travel Photographer

 As with most things, mastering photography takes time, research and a lot of practice.
-Here are 10 tips I've learned over the years on how to take better travel photos:
+And with almost 100K Instagram followers, one of the most common things I get asked is how to take better travel photos.
+Here are my 10 best tips and tricks that I've learned over the years on how to take better travel photos:

-1. Invest in a real camera (& use it)
+1. Invest in a real camera (and use it)

 Don't get me wrong, phone cameras have come a long way and when I use mine for Instagram stories I'm often impressed.
 But if you want to up your travel photography game, step one should be to upgrade your equipment.